 Relapses Are Often a Part of Recovery

 The National Institute of Drug Abuse estimates that as many as 60% of people with substance abuse problems will experience some kind of setback, often in the form of relapse.
 Clearly, relapsing from drug addiction isn’t uncommon.
 Several reasons cause people to fall out of recovery altogether.
 Stressors are a common cause of this.

-One of the key components to drug and alcohol addiction rehabilitation is teaching patients to find healthy ways to deal with stress and other situations that can arise.
+One of the key components of drug and alcohol addiction rehabilitation is teaching patients to find healthy ways to deal with stress and other situations that can arise.
 While counselors and other professionals can hope your life stays stress-free, they know it’s not possible and will need to help you learn how to cope without the use of substances.
 Life has its ups and downs, and so does recovering from addiction.